Grant Information & Application

 Eligibility

-Researchers who receive support from NTR should acknowledge that support in publications that result from research supported by NTR.
-“This research was supported by a grant from NTR (negotiationandteamresources.com).”
-At the end of the NTR grant period, NTR expects researchers to submit an abstract of no more than 500 words describing the research.
-The abstract should be appropriate for posting on the NTR web site.
-NTR encourages grant recipients to present their research at international meetings. for 2021 grants this report is due May 15, 2023.
+Researchers should add this acknowledgement to publications that result from research supported by NTR: “This research was supported by a grant from NTR (negotiationandteamresources.com).”
+The NTR research grant period is two years.
+At the end of the grant period, NTR expects researchers to submit an abstract of no more than 500 words describing the research accomplishment.
+NTR encourages grant recipients to present their research at international meetings and publish their work in outlets of interest to academics and practitioners.

 NTR Research Host Guidelines